ghtorrent/ghtorrent.org/raw.md

 The only prerequisite is to have a MongoDB client (command line, graphical or program library) and SSH installed on your machine.

-## Obtaining access
+## Connection details

-1. [Send us](mailto:gousiosg@gmail.com) you public SSH key (usually in `~/.ssh/id_rsa.pub`).
-To create one, use `ssh-keygen`.
-We need your SSH key *as a file attachment*, because various email clients tend to break key strings at arbitraty locations.
-We also require your SSH key to be on a single line.
-Here are some hints on how to generate GHTorrent compatible SSH keys:

-    * **On Mac or Linux**: You can use the distribution provided `ssh-keygen` command and it should work fine.

-    * **On Windows:** Keys generated with the popular Putty program cannot be used by GHTorrent.
-Please use [CygWin](https://www.cygwin.com) or an equivalent environment to install OpenSSH and use the `ssh-keygen` command as provided by OpenSSH to generate a GHTorrent compatible key.
+To obtain access, please send us your public key [as described here](services.html).

-2. When we contact you back, you will be able to setup an SSH tunnel with the following command: `ssh -L 27017:dutihr.st.ewi.tudelft.nl:27017 ghtorrent@dutihr.st.ewi.tudelft.nl`.
+1. When we contact you back, you will be able to setup an SSH tunnel with the following command: `ssh -L 27017:dutihr.st.ewi.tudelft.nl:27017 ghtorrent@dutihr.st.ewi.tudelft.nl`.
 Keep in mind that no shell will be allocated in the open SSH session.

-3. You will then be able to connect to our server using the command: `mongo -u ghtorrentro -p ghtorrentro github`.
+2. You will then be able to connect to our server using the command: `mongo -u ghtorrentro -p ghtorrentro github`.

 Here is an example session: